Thermal Energy Store Cost

 Size and Type of Thermal Store

-If you live in a small house, with just you and a partner, you're naturally going to use much less hot water than a household with four children.
+If you live in a small house with one other person, you're going to use much less hot water than a household with four children.

-In turn, you might as well purchase and install a much smaller thermal store, that will cost less in materials, thus saving you money.
+In turn, you might as well purchase and install a much smaller thermal store, which will cost less in materials, thus saving you money.

 However, if you have a big family in your household, it's a good idea to opt for the bigger store, and while it may be a bigger investment, you will save a lot of money in energy bills over time.
 The quality of the thermal store will also affect the price of the job.